Charles Delevingne

 Charles Hamar Delevingne (born 25 June 1949) is an English property developer.
-He is the father of Cara and Poppy Delevingne, the son of socialite Angela Delevingne, and the grandson of the lawyer and politician The 1st Viscount Greenwood.
+He is the father of the models Poppy Delevingne and Cara Delevingne.

 Early life

-Charles Delevingne was born on 25 June 1949 to Edward Dudley Delevingne, born in Wandsworth, London, a British stockbroker and ex-husband of Countess Felicia Gizycki (daughter of American publishing heiress Cissy Patterson), and second wife Angela Margo Hamar Greenwood.
-His maternal grandparents were The 1st Viscount Greenwood, the politician, and his wife Margery Spencer.
-He was educated at Embley Park school.
+Charles Delevingne was born on 25 June 1949, in Wandsworth, London, to Edward Dudley Delevingne, a stockbroker and ex-husband of Countess Felicia Gizycki.
+His paternal aunt was the courtesan Doris Delevingne, who was the first wife of Valentine, Viscount Castlerosse.

+His father's family has been described as being of ‘lowly origins and place’ by Doris's biographer: his paternal grandfather owned a haberdashery shop which also sold French goods.
+Doris Delevingne lied that she was descended from a noble Flemish family.

+His mother was socialite Angela Margo Hamar Greenwood, who was the daughter of Hamar Greenwood, 1st Viscount Greenwood, and Margery Spencer.

+He was educated at Embley Park School.
 He was described as a "deb's delight" in his youth.

 Career

-Delevingne is a successful property developer with holdings in the Brompton Cross area.
-He founded Harvey White Properties Limited and has been a partner in a number of estate agencies.
-He is a director of The Ultimate Travel Company and a non-executive director of Wynnstay Properties plc.
+Delevingne is a property developer in Brompton Cross and South Kensington.
+He is the chairman of the Property Investment Company.

-Family
+Marriage and issue

-Delevingne is married to Pandora Anne Stevens, daughter of Sir Jocelyn Edward Greville Stevens and his wife, Jane Armyne Sheffield of the Sheffield baronets.
-Pandora is a personal shopper for Selfridges.
+Delevingne is married to Pandora Anne Stevens, who is the daughter of publisher Sir Jocelyn Edward Greville Stevens and his wife Jane Armyne Sheffield, who was a grandchild of the Sheffield baronets.
+Pandora was a personal shopper at Selfridges and friend of Sarah Ferguson.
+Pandora was a heroin addict who also used crystal meth and crack cocaine and had bipolar disorder.

 They have three daughters, Chloe, Poppy and Cara.
-He also has an older son, Alexander, from a previous relationship.
-Delevingne's paternal aunt, Doris Delevingne, was the first wife of Valentine, Viscount Castlerosse.
+He also has an elder son, Alexander, from a previous relationship.